esaruoho/paketti-manual/README.md

 ## What is Paketti

-Paketti has been called a firmware update or a framework for Renoise.
-It introduces thousands of shortcuts, hundreds of midimappings, over 30 dialogs and multiple multiple tweaks to Renoise.
+Paketti is an add-on to Renoise, scripted with the LUA language.
+Also sometimes called a XRNX or a Tool.
+However, Paketti is not a "does one thing" type affair, as it introduces over 4100 shortcuts, hundreds of menu entries and midimappings and close to 40 dialogs.

+It touches on the Pattern Editor, Sample Editor, Automation, Pattern Matrix, Mixer, Instrument Box, Sample FX, Sample Modulation, Instrument Settings, Sample Settings, Device & Sample management, Theme management, Pattern Sequencer, Phrase Editor, Sample Navigator, Midi Controls / Midi Mappings..
+And a multitude of other things.

+Paketti introduces features from:
+- the famed C64 trackers created by Aleksi Eeben, JohnPlayer/PollyTracker/Quantum SoundTracker.
+- the legendary OctaMED by Teijo Kinnunen.
+- the awesome Impulse Tracker by Jeffrey Lim.
+- OpenMPT, MadTracker.. and PlayerPro - the Mac tracker that [Aphex Twin is famous for using](https://www.youtube.com/watch?v=inUOTPt2mLk).
 ## What people say about Paketti

-*"It's like it's Renoise+"*
+- *"It's like it's Renoise+"*

-*"Your extension has so much to it.
+- *"Your extension has so much to it.
 I was playing around with it the other day and I feel like I need to spend just a day to learn everything I can do with it.
 It's like Renoise+"*

-*"Your tool is really well thought out - most well thought out Renoise tool I've come across actually.
+- *"Your tool is really well thought out - most well thought out Renoise tool I've come across actually.
 Functions I even didn't think about and it's already inside your tool.
 Speaking of dedication."*

-*"I was mostly in awe and started immediately imagining new ways to use renoise"*
+- *"I was mostly in awe and started immediately imagining new ways to use renoise"*

-*"This is by far the most thought out tool ever.
+- *"This is by far the most thought out tool ever.
 Why is this not natively implemented?"*

-*"every renoise user should know and use paketti, without it renoise is not so fun"*
+- *"every renoise user should know and use paketti, without it renoise is not so fun"*

-*"got to be one of the most (if not the most) organized set of tools ive ever seen for Renoise."*
+- *"got to be one of the most (if not the most) organized set of tools ive ever seen for Renoise."*

-*"I found Paketti to be the most versatile and flexible in its development direction.
+- *"I found Paketti to be the most versatile and flexible in its development direction.
 It has made Renoise very useful and enjoyable to use.
 Thank you."*

-*"You are essentially writing... a completely new framework over the engine."*
+- *"You are essentially writing... a completely new framework over the engine."*

-*"I have no doubt that you are the most important person in the various Renoise Tools developers."*
+- *"I have no doubt that you are the most important person in the various Renoise Tools developers."*

-*"You RULE.
+- *"You RULE.
 Thanks for being so responsive ... and for the massive amount of work into creating this.
 Really is like Renoise+++"*

 ## Where to say things about Paketti